9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-ca/product/womens-copperbay-roots73-fz-hoody-tm98734:

-Total load time is 1.823 seconds
+Total load time is 1.278 seconds

-72% of CSS is unused, 1 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 60% of JS is unused